Lost on how to get your online directory business out of the depths of page 13 in search results?

 • Event ticketing functionality through Stripe – allows customers to purchase tickets directly.

-• Single and multi-day events – allows you to easily create and manage single-day or multi-day events.
+• Single- and multi-day events – allow you to create and manage them easily.

-• Event timezones – adjusts the time of events based on the localized timezone.
+• Event timezones – adjust event times based on the local timezone.

 Cons